zerodevapp/sdk/README.md

 1. `sendUserOperation` -- this takes in `target`, `callData`, and an optional `value` which then constructs a UserOperation (UO), sends it, and returns the `hash` of the UO.
 It handles estimating gas, fetching fee data, (optionally) requesting paymasterAndData, and lastly signing.
 This is done via a middleware stack that runs in a specific order.
 The middleware order is `getDummyPaymasterData` => `estimateGas` => `getFeeData` => `getPaymasterAndData`.
 The paymaster fields are set to `0x` by default.
 They can be changed using `provider.withPaymasterMiddleware`.
 2. `sendTransaction` -- this takes in a traditional Transaction Request object which then gets converted into a UO.
 Currently, the only data being used from the Transaction Request object is `from`, `to`, `data` and `value`.
 Support for other fields is coming soon.

 `KernelSmartContractAccount` is Kernel's implementation of `BaseSmartContractAccount`.
-6 main methods are implemented
+The following methods are implemented:

 1. `getDummySignature` -- this method should return a signature that will not `revert` during validation.
 It does not have to pass validation, just not cause the contract to revert.
 This is required for gas estimation so that the gas estimate are accurate.
 2. `encodeExecute` -- this method should return the abi encoded function data for a call to your contract's `execute` method
 3. `encodeExecuteDelegate` -- this method should return the abi encoded function data for a `delegate` call to your contract's `execute` method
-4. `signMessage` -- this is used to sign UO Hashes
+4. `signMessage` -- used to sign messages
-5. `signWithEip6492` -- this should return an ERC-191 and EIP-6492 compliant message used to personal_sign
+5. `signTypedData` -- used to sign typed data
+6. `signMessageWith6492` -- like `signMessage` but supports ERC-6492
+7. `signTypedDataWith6492` -- like `signTypedData` but supports ERC-6492
-6. `getAccountInitCode` -- this should return the init code that will be used to create an account if one does not exist.
+8. `getAccountInitCode` -- this should return the init code that will be used to create an account if one does not exist.
 Usually this is the concatenation of the account's factory address and the abi encoded function data of the account factory's `createAccount` method.

 The `KernelBaseValidator` is a plugin that modify how transactions are validated.
 It allows for extension and implementation of arbitrary validation logic.
 It implements 3 main methods: